suffolklibraries/lgc/content/collections/events/suffolk-connected-by-the-sea.md

     content:
       -
         type: text
-        text: 'Claudia and Myatt and Jane Russell develop an idea of the sea as a means of connection, offering people opportunities for artistic and intellectual exchange, for exploration and trade as well as invasions and warfare.'
+        text: 'Claudia Myatt and Jane Russell develop an idea of the sea as a means of connection, offering people opportunities for artistic and intellectual exchange, for exploration and trade as well as invasions and warfare.'
   -
     type: paragraph
     content: